developwithpurpose/front-end-developer-exercise/app/README.markdown

 I added in some extra calculations for a better display of friends.
 If the chosen Step has more than 2 friends, it will display the first 2 friends and then a count of the remaining friends on that Step.
 If the step chosen has only 2 friends, it will display just those 2 with a message that fits.
 And lastly, if there is only 1 friend on the chosen step, it will display just that friend with a message that fits.

+Lastly, the site doesn't function properly with JavaScript disabled.
+My reason for not going that route is because this site was meant to be a single page site.
+The animations and changing content would need to be spread out to multiple pages using an active CSS class for the navigation.

 ___

 ### Notes